sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* Note that Microsoft Edge is supported; however, the layout doesn't render as neatly as intended.
 We addressed crucial interface failures, so it's completely usable.
 	* All hope for IE11 is lost.

-TODO update the extension parser (padding/margin) for new icons.
-	* Maybe: Use the icon view? (for the EM landing page--onhover stuff) TODO test RTL

 **Detailed log:**

 * **Added:** We added a new options-interface, which can be populated by extensions on demand.